-Under this section, you may designate whether you wish to receive artificially provided food, water, or other artificially provided nourishment or fluids (such as a feeding tube).
-If you do not want to receive artificial nourishment or fluids, check, and initial the first line.
+Under this bolded section on page two, you may designate whether or not you wish to receive artificially provided food, water, or other artificially provided nourishment or fluids (such as a feeding tube).
+If you do not want to receive artificial nourishment or fluids, check and initial the first line.
 If you want to receive nourishment and/or fluids, check and initial the second line.
 Check and initial only one line.

-Surrogate Determination of Best Interest Important:
+Surrogate Determination of Best Interest

-This section cannot be completed if you have completed the two previous bolded sections.
-IF you have designated a person as your surrogate in the first section, you may allow that person to make decisions for you regarding lifesustaining treatments and/or nourishment.
+Important: This section cannot be completed if you have completed the two previous bolded sections.
+Under this bolded section on page two, IF you have designated a person as your surrogate in the first section, you may allow that person to make decisions for you regarding life-sustaining treatments and/or nourishment.
 Check and initial this line ONLY if you wish to allow your surrogate to make decisions for you and if you do not want to detail your specific life-sustaining wishes on this form.